animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 even on `override`.
 There is no harm in this behavior, since both the name and the definition are exactly the same.
 Of course, {sdg-acronym}
-can only accomplish this when {sdg-acronym} is able to find the existing `Index`, which is dependent on {data-store-name}'s APIs.
+can only accomplish this when {sdg-acronym} is able to find the existing `Index`, which is dependent on GemFire's APIs.
 If it cannot be found, nothing happens and a {sdg-acronym} `GemfireIndexException` is thrown that wraps the `IndexNameConflictException`.